 You can trade in your vehicle and apply the value toward a new or used car.
 Costco’s car website has a Trade-In Appraiser that uses Kelley Blue Book pricing to let you know what your vehicle is worth.

 How Can I Buy a Car Through Costco Online?

 Car shoppers can choose a vehicle they see online from the inventory at costcoauto.com/.

 Although the actual transaction must take place with the dealer, you use the website or a store’s call center to locate a participating dealer and to take advantage of all the savings of the Costco Auto Program.

 You can browse by car type from categories like “green cars,” “coupes,” “sports cars” or “commercial” vehicles.

-When searching for the vehicle of your dreams, you can also take advantage of a number of car-buying services that Costco offers, like the Build A Vehicle feature.
-We especially like the Research Tools, which allow you to:
+When searching for the vehicle of your dreams, you can also take advantage of a number of car-buying services that Costco offers, like the Build A Vehicle feature and the following research tools: